networked-aframe/networked-aframe/docs/hosting-networked-aframe-on-a-server.md

 ### WebRTC Audio requires a SSL Certificate

 If your experience uses WebRTC audio functionality, you need to setup an SSL certificate for your domain name (so your domain uses https instead of http).
-This is neccessary because web browsers to enforce a strict rule that in order to use WebRTC audio streaming, your web page must be encrypted to stop man-in-the-middle attacks from being able to take control of your computer's microphone or webcam.
+This is neccessary because web browsers enforce a strict rule that in order to use WebRTC audio streaming your web page must be encrypted.
+This is to stop man-in-the-middle attacks from being able to take control of your computer's microphone or webcam.

 ## Other Solutions